Austin Universal Design/Build Remodeling

 What Is Universal Design?

 Universal Design does not strictly deal with accessibility and does not implement precise ADA standards but it does offer flexibility to add accessories now and later to those planning ahead or to the end user.
-Universal Design is about building and remodeling living environments that conform and adapt with the needs and abilities of the occupants throughout their lives.
+Universal Design is about building and remodeling living environments that conform and adapt with the changing needs and abilities of the occupants throughout their lives.
 It also provides for a wide range of human performance characteristics for the way people use spaces within their homes including well integrated usability features.
 These adaptations have a broad market appeal to everyone for achieving ease of use, safety, and convenience accommodating a certain reality.
 The reality is that all people exist along a continuum of human performance as per their personal traits and characteristics regardless of their age.
 A universal approach to design takes into account that everyone has varying degrees of ability and disability rather than someone is either fully-functional or disabled.
 A universal design approach is appealing to all users no matter their age, size, or physical well being.
 Universal Design is important because our current design standards for housing do not address the design needs of more than one third of our population.
 Too often the designers of homes allow the built environment to define the capabilities of the resident.
 Universal Design allows for our antiquated architecture to be defined by both our changing human needs and abilities.

 There are seven criteria which must be met to be considered a universal design no matter which area of the home you are referring to.
 Any design must be equally useful to everyone, have flexibility in it's usefulness, be simple and intuitive, be perceived by everyone, have a tolerance for error, require little physical effort, and it must maintain an adequate area for approach and use.
 Any complexity or discriminating attribute to a design will doom it in terms of being considered universal in nature.